Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 #### Marlette Funding
 ##### January 2016 – April 2017; Wilmington, DE.

-* As a test automation engineer, I was responsible for the implementing a WebCrawling framework for UI automation scripts and error reporting.
+* Implemented a WebCrawling framework for UI automation scripts and error reporting.
 * The application was implemented using Selenium, Selenium Grid, SauceLabs, TestNG, and Extent Reporting.

 ### Undergraduate Researcher